Top five choices for the best deer hunting knife

 on most of my hunts.
 I lived in the southeast, and hunted deciduous forests and swamps exclusively.
 Then I moved to Idaho, and my knife needs changed.

 In the backcountry hunting out west, you better have a good survival knife, your ten essentials and everything you need to handle a big game carcass.
-If you’re miles from a road, there is not chance of finding someone to loan a knife!
+If you’re miles from a road, there is not a chance of finding someone to loan a knife!

 The best survival/hunting/all-around etc knife is a topic for endless discussion around campfires, and I’m sure every deer hunter has a favorite.